AST-1 Classic Snowshoe

 At the end of your course, you are encouraged to discuss with your instructor the content that has been covered, and to have the instructor assess your level of knowledge - we would prefer that you know your abilities now, rather than find out the hard way, later!

-On Day-2, proper backcountry snowshoes and good footwear are required for the field session; ski poles are recommended.
+Proper backcountry snowshoes and good footwear are required for the Day-2 field session; ski poles are recommended.

-During the afternoon field session on Day-1 you will require footwear and clothing that is appropriate for walking and standing in snow and wet conditions as you will be outside in any/all conditions for up to 2-3 hours.
-You will not require Snowshoes on Day-1.
+During the afternoon field session on Day-1 you will require a transceiver, shovel, probe and a small pack, as well as be prepared for being outdoors in any weather conditions for 1-2 hours, including footwear and clothing that is appropriate for walking and standing in snow and wet conditions, as you will be outside in any/all conditions for up to 2-3 hours.
+Snowshoes are not required for Day-1.

 Review these documents, and bring completed Waiver and Medical Forms to your program: